Our Story

 Ever the scientist, Powell monitored the effects on his own pool and those of his friends and soon realized that despite variations in pool design, pool construction, source water and other conditions, all of the units provided consistently positive results.
 Every pool required fewer chemicals and still featured crystal clear water.

 This, he realized, had profound commercial possibilities.
 He also realized that of all the executives he had served in a consulting capacity, Randy Sellers was the one most capable of getting his invention to the marketplace.
-So he began a campaign to interest the former oilman in such a venture.
-Every so often he would call Sellers and attempt to persuade him to form a partnership.
+So, he began a campaign to interest the former oilman in such a venture.
+Every so often he would call Randy and attempt to persuade him to form a partnership.
 And every time he did, Sellers would thank him for the opportunity and then say no. This continued for seven or eight years.

 Then one day Powell received a phone call from Sellers.
 “I’m at the airport,” Sellers said, “and I’m headed your way to see the pools with your cavitation device.”
 Sellers later revealed that he wanted to see the pools as is and to make sure no extraordinary measures could be taken to clean up the pools if, for whatever reason, they were dirty.